feniljain/knowledge-base/os/README.md

 - Writing a basic kernel: https://computers-art.medium.com/writing-a-basic-kernel-6479a495b713
 - https://ops-class.org/
 - Learn to write an embedded OS in Rust: https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials
+- This is the companion code for my series on writing an operating system: https://github.com/o-oconnell/writeyourownos

 ### Others: